 How to Get $0 Balance Transfer Fee

 On occasion, you may come across a credit card that offers no balance transfer fee.
 This does not happen often, but when it does, you may want to take advantage of it.
-For instance, Slate from Chase offers a $0 balance transfer fee, making it a very attractive card.
+For instance, Chase Slate offers a $0 balance transfer fee, making it a very attractive card.
 However, this card may not be ideal if you are looking for rewards.
 You have to weigh out your options to determine if the card is right for you.

 Most every balance transfer card comes with an introductory period where the APR is 0%.
 These cards have become somewhat plentiful as the country recovers from the economic downturn.
 Some cards even offer 0% for up to 18 months such as the Citi Simplicity Visa or the Discover It cards.
 These cards have a balance transfer fee, but the fee may be worth paying depending how much you will save with no interest penalties for this extended time.
 The key here is to do some comparison shopping to find the best card for your unique situation.
 Take out a calculator and determine how much money you will save in interest penalties with each card you are considering, and then factor in the balance transfer fee to see which card saves you the most money.